 You can gain an assurance of quality by testing the product/service against prescribed standards to establish its capability to meet them.
 However, this only gives confidence in the specific product or service purchased and not in its continuity or consistency during subsequent supply.
 Another way is to assess the organization which supplies the products/services against prescribed standards to establish its capability to produce products of a certain standard.
 This approach may provide assurance of continuity and consistency of supply

-Quality assurance is often perceived as the means to prevent problems but this is not consistent with the definition in ISO 8402.
-In one case the misconception arises due to people limiting their perception of quality control to control during the event and not appreciating that you can control an outcome before the event by installing mechanisms to prevent failure such as automation, mistake-proofing, failure prediction etc. Juran provides a very lucid analysis of control before, during and after the event in Managerial Breakthrough.
+Quality assurance is often perceived as the means to prevent problems but this is not consistent with the definition in ISO 9000.
+In one case the misconception arises due to people limiting their perception of quality control to control during the event and not appreciating that you can control an outcome before the event by installing mechanisms to prevent failure such as automation, mistake-

-In another case, the misconception arises due to the label attached to the ISO 9000 series of standards.
-They are sometimes known as the Quality Assurance standards when in fact, as a family of standards, they are Quality System standards.
-The requirements within the standards do aim to prevent problems and hence the association with the term Quality Assurance.
-Only ISO 9001, ISO 9002 and ISO 9003 are strictly Quality Assurance Standards.
-It is true that by installing a quality system, you will gain an assurance of quality, but assurance comes about through knowledge of what will be, is being or has been done, rather than by doing it.
+In another case, the misconception arises due to the label attached to the ISO 9000 family of standards.
+They are sometimes known as the Quality Assurance standards when in fact, they are Quality Management System standards and ISO 9001 in particular, is used for assuring customers that suppliers have the capability of meeting their requirements.
+The requirements within the standards therefore do aim to prevent problems and hence the association with the term Quality Assurance.
+It is true that by formalising your quality management system, you will gain an assurance of quality, but assurance comes about through knowledge of what will be, is being or has been done, rather than by doing it.
 Assurance is not an action but a result.
-It results from obtaining reliable information that testifies the accuracy or validity of some event or product.
+It results from obtaining reliable information that testifies the accuracy or validity of some event, product or service.
 Labelling the prevention activities as Quality Assurance activities may have a negative effect particularly if you have a Quality Assurance Department.
 It could send out signals that the aim of the Quality Assurance Department is to prevents things from happening!
 Such a label could unintentionally give the department a law enforcement role.

 Quality Assurance Departments are often formed to provide both customer and management with confidence that quality will be, is being and has been achieved.
 However, another way of looking upon Quality Assurance departments is as Corporate Quality Control.
-Instead of measuring the quality of products they are measuring the quality of the business and by doing so are able to assure management and customers of the quality of products and services.
+Instead of measuring the quality of processes, products and services they are measuring the quality of the business operations and by doing so are able to assure management and customers of the quality of products and services that the organization provides.